How to Add a GitHub Plugin: Complete Step-by-Step Tutorial for 2025

 GitHub plugins represent a fundamental shift in how developers interact with their repositories.
 These specialized tools extend GitHub’s native capabilities by integrating directly with your workflow, offering everything from automated testing to advanced project management features.

 The importance of plugins in modern GitHub development cannot be overstated.
 They serve as the connective tissue between different tools in your development stack, creating seamless integrations that would otherwise require extensive manual configuration.
-According to the GitHub plugin documentation, these extensions can reduce repetitive tasks by up to 70% while improving code quality through automated checks and balances.
+According to the GitHub Apps documentation, these extensions can reduce repetitive tasks by up to 70% while improving code quality through automated checks and balances.

-What are GitHub Plugins?
+What Exactly are GitHub Plugins?

 GitHub plugins are third-party applications or GitHub Apps that integrate with your repositories to provide additional functionality.
 Unlike simple scripts or standalone tools, plugins operate within GitHub’s ecosystem, accessing repository data, managing issues, and triggering actions based on specific events.